N F C Cachemaille-Day

 Fittings: Brighton and Hove, - St Patrick, wall paintings; Etchingham (Clayton only), pulpit; Eastbourne, - St Saviour, painted and mosaic decoration; Telscombe, wall paintings

-Clayton and Black Clayton, Black and Daviel Morgan, Clayton and Black
+Clayton and Black Clayton, Black and Scorer Clayton, Black and Daviel Morgan, Clayton and Black

 Designed: Brighton and Hove, - St Richard, Hollingdean (1954 - CBD); - St Thomas, Hove (1901-13); Good Shepherd, Mile Oak, Portslade (1967 - CBD (MGA))